You are here

 - 1993: JJ Billings Fellowship, Royal Australasian College of Physicians

 - Nestle Travel Scholarship, Australian College of Paediatrics 1993

 - 1992: Young Investigator Award, Australian Society of Clinical Immunology Allergy

-- PPOIT study - Probiotic and Peanut Oral Immunotherapy for treatment of peanut allergy.
-This project evaluates a novel approach to treatment of peanut allergy, with the aim of inducing long –lasting tolerance to peanut.
-Immune mechanisms of tolerance are also investigated.
-Recruitment for this study has closed but participants are still active in a follow up study.
+• PPOIT-003 study (Probiotic and Peanut Oral Immunotherapy) - This project evaluates a novel approach to treatment of peanut allergy, with the aim of inducing sustained unresponsiveness to peanut.
+Immune mechanisms of sustained unresponsiveness are also investigated.
+Recruitment for this study has closed.
+The study is expected to be completed at the end of 2020.